capstone-project-sparck/capstone_project/README.md

 | `/style` | src  | Defines the CRUD for the investors in the API. |
 | `/node_modules` | home |  Defines the CRUD for the connections in the API. |

-## How to install and run the project
+## How to Install and Run the Project

 In order to install and run the project, you first need to clone the repository.
 Then, you need to create a Python Virtual Environment with the command `venv <name of the environment>`.
 Then you need to install the requirements with the command `pip install -r requirements.txt`.
 Finally you need to get inside the front directoy and install the react dependencies with the command `npm install`.